14 Examples of How to Track Offline Marketing Campaigns Better

-Your offline marketing could include anything from business cards, t-shirts, banners, billboards, newspapers, magazines, fliers, radio, car wraps or even tattoos.
+Your offline marketing might include anything from business cards, t-shirts, banners, billboards, newspapers, magazines, fliers, radio advertising, car wraps – or even tattoos.

 By featuring custom short links on these materials, you’ll be adding a ton of value.
-Apart from having links that are pronounceable and memorable, they are also measurable, meaning you’ll be able to track your efforts that much better.
+Apart from having links that are pronounceable, memorable and easy to type out, they are also measurable.
+This means you’ll be able to track your efforts that much better.

 How Do You Actually Track the Success of an Offline Campaign?

-A lot of people will share their main domain on a billboard, or a hashtag, or maybe just a logo.
-But these are all terrible ways to track the success of your marketing efforts as they do not allow you to granularly track the success from “THIS” billboard, or “THESE” 1,000 fliers, or whatever your “this” is.
+A lot of people will share their main domain on a billboard.
+Or a hashtag.
+Or maybe just a logo… But these are all terrible ways to monitor the success of your marketing efforts as they do not allow you to granularly track the success from “THIS” billboard, or “THESE” 1,000 fliers, or whatever your “this” is.

 With branded links, however, you can create a unique custom link for every billboard, magazine ad, affiliate promoter, neighborhood, etc.

 And even better, you can cater that link to the magazine or neighborhood:

 Think that’s more memorable?
 Think that will drive more traffic?
 I’d bet on it.

-Ever run a live marketing campaign, drive tons of business, but then your promotion ends, but you’re still getting some residual traffic and exposure?
+Ever run a live marketing campaign, drive tons of business and then when your promotion ends, you’re still getting some residual traffic and exposure?